dcampos/godot-vim/README.md

 ### Installing

+Because it is written as a C++ module, GodotVim needs Godot to be compiled from source in order to work.

-First, clone Godot to your local (and set up your favorite C++ editor if you want to mess with the code).
+First, clone Godot to your local (and set up your favorite C++ editor if you want to tinker with the code).
 The plugin currently works with Godot 2.1.

 ```
 git clone -b 2.1 git@github.com:godotengine/godot.git